A new mechanism for generating particle number asymmetry through interactions: The expectation value of PNA

 Now let us investigate the expectation value of PNA under these approximations.
 For the case that $\hat{\varphi}_{1, t_0} = \hat{\varphi}_{2, t_0} = 0$ and $\hat{\varphi}_{3, t_0} \neq 0$, the non-zero contribution to the expectation value of PNA comes only from $o (A)$ corrections to Green's function.
 From Eq.\eqref{OAcor}, we can obtain,

 where we have used Eqs.\eqref{phifree} and \eqref{GhatOA}.
-Following the expression of the scale factor in Eq.\eqref{SF}, $\bar{K}$ is also divided into the part of the constant scale factor and the part which is proportional to $H(t_0)$ as shown in Eqs.\eqref{k0} and \eqref{k1}.
+Following the expression of the scale factor in Eq.\eqref{SF}, $\bar{K}$ is also divided into the part of the constant scale factor and the part which is proportional to $H(t_0)$.
+In Appendix \ref{sec_kbar}, $\bar{K}$ and its derivative are derived in details.
 In the above expression, $H(t_0)$ is also included in $\hat{A}(t)$.
 Since we are interested in the PNA up to the first order of $H(t_0)$, we expand it as follows,

 Furthermore, substituting Eqs.\eqref{SF}, \eqref{rdefA_B} and $\bar{K}$ and its derivative in Eqs.\eqref{k0}, \eqref{k1}, \eqref{kpri0}-\eqref{kdotpri1} into Eq.\eqref{OAcor_B}, one can divide the PNA into two parts,